germangar/whook/README.md

 - [ngrok](https://ngrok.com/download).
 Create a free ngrok account.
 Download the last version of ngrok and unzip it.
 In the ngrok website they provide an auth key, copy it.
 Launch the software and paste the auth code into the ngrok console (with the authcode ngrok will be able to stay open forever).
 Then type in the ngrok console: "ngrok http 80".
 This will create an internet address for your webhook.
 You have to add /whook at the end of it to comunicate with the Whook server.
 This will be the address you introduce in the tradingview alert<br>

+Note: Ngrok now allows free accounts to create one static domain.
+It allows to close Ngrok and keep the same address the next time you open it, which is nice.

 Example of an address: https://e579-139-47-50-49.ngrok-free.app/whook<br>

 - You can launch the script by double clicking main.py (as long as you enabled the PATH options at installing python).
 If for some reason Windows failed to associate .py files with python.exe you can create a .bat file inside the same directory as main.py with this inside<br>